noppoMan/npdynamodb/README.md

 });
 ```

-##### Set not required options(depends on api version)
+##### Extra options
-You can set not required options with `feature` method.
+You can set extra options in callback of `feature` method.
 All options are transformed from property to method, But its name(camelized) and arguments are same as pure AWS-SDK for node.js.

 ```js
 npd().table('users')